 By: Nick Santangelo | Photography: Colleen Stepanian

 Fifty years and a series of kneel-downs later, have things changed?
 Can things change still?
-And if they can, who’s responsible for making them change and how can they effect that change?
+If they can, who’s responsible for changing them and how can affect that change?
 They’re questions that sociologist and civil rights activist Dr. Harry Edwards has spent his career and life exploring.
 Last Thursday night, he didn’t hold back in telling ESPN’s Howard Bryant exactly how he felt about those questions.